aeternity/aeternity/docs/debian_ubuntu_packaging.md

 *debian/package_name.install* [[1]](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#install)

 Create `debian/package-name.install` if the package source does not have a `make install` rule.
-Packaging wrappers relie on `make install` to collect the files required for the package.
+Packaging wrappers rely on `make install` to collect the files required for the package.

 ```